 Knowing, Doing, and Being

-Harvard University’s 2011 publication of The Handbook for Teaching Leadership, edited by thought leaders Scott Snook, Nitin Nohria and Rakesh Khurana includes a chapter written by Werner Erhard, Michael C. Jensen and Kari Granger.
-The editors write, “In a highly provocative chapter titled “Creating Leaders", this eclectic group of scholars argues for adopting a decidedly ontological approach to leadership education that promises to leave students actually being leaders.”
+Harvard University’s 2011 publication of The Handbook for Teaching Leadership, edited by thought leaders Scott Snook (Senior Lecturer) Dean of Harvard Business School Nitin Nohria and Dean of Harvard College Rakesh Khurana includes a chapter written by Werner Erhard, Michael C. Jensen and Kari Granger.
+The editors write, “In a highly provocative chapter titled “Creating Leaders" this eclectic group of scholars argues for adopting a decidedly ontological approach to leadership education that promises to leave students actually being leaders.”
 Read More

 The Barbados Group is committed to creating a new paradigm of performance.
 The Group is an international group of scholars, consultants and practitioners who were brought together by Werner Erhard.
 The working name for this new paradigm is "The Ontological Foundations of Performance."
 This new paradigm is based on the fundamental proposition that the performance of an individual, group or organization is a correlate of the way the world in which, and on which, that entity is performing "occurs" for that entity.
 This new paradigm also offers access to this "occurring" through a specific use of a distinct aspect of language.